 The Cultivar Series

 Since the dawn of agriculture we have shaped and transformed a broad number of organisms towards our needs, while at the same time promoting their survival and geographic range.
 Through breeding and artificial selection we have developed a seemingly infinite diversity of shapes and colors from the wild ancestors of today's domesticated plants.
 However, since the industrialization of agriculture our focus has shifted to only a few modern, high yielding, robust, 'good looking', uniform and predictable varieties.
 This change has led to the displacement of traditional crop varieties.
 A majority of all varieties developed by humans have already become extinct during the last 50 years.
-With them we not only loose genetic diversity, but also a living cultural and culinary heritage.
+With them we not only lose genetic diversity, but also a living cultural and culinary heritage.
 Without growing, using and eating them, the remaining varieties may only survive in seed vaults, through the work of dedicated farmers or in our own backyards and gardens.
 Yet, the genetic plasticity and adaptability of these plants are of critical importance for the sustainability and security of our global future food supply.

 The Cultivar Series is a continuously growing collection of photographs that reveal the mind boggling diversity of crop cultivars.